joeRob2468/bws-craft-starter-bootstrap/README.md

 ## Working on the development site and building site assets

-Make sure the Docker containers are up by running `docker-compose up -d apache2 mysql redis workspace` inside your laradock folder.
+Make sure the Docker containers are up by running `docker-compose up -d apache2 mysql redis workspace` inside your laradock directory.

-Open a bash session inside the Docker `workspace` container by running `docker-compose exec workspace bash` inside your laradock folder.
+Open a bash session inside the Docker `workspace` container by running `docker-compose exec workspace bash` inside your laradock directory.
 You'll be running all backup/restore and build commands (except for `git` commands) inside this container.

 Make sure you've installed the webpack dependencies, which are installed by running `./setup-script development` or `yarn install` during the initial setup.